framely/community/docs/guide/pingpong.md

    ![connect](/images/guide/pingpong/connect.png)
    :::

 4. Enter `ping` in the text input box at the bottom and press enter, then the bot will respond `Pong`.
-You can restart your testing by clicking "**Reset Contexts**" icon, and create test cases by clicking "**Save Test Case**" icon.
-Of course, if there are some exceptions, you can get log info by clicking "**Debug**".
+You can save test cases by clicking "**Save Test Case**" icon, and restart your testing by clicking "**Reset Contexts**" icon.
+Of course, if there are some exceptions, you can get log info by clicking "**View Log**" icon.
 For more information about Debug, see [Testing](../reference/platform/testing.md).
    ::: thumbnail
    ![pingpong test](/images/guide/pingpong/pingpong_test.png)
    :::